MicrosoftDocs/cpp-docs/docs/ide/ismfcproject.md

  The selected project

  *bCWinAppRequired*
- Indicates whether extension DLLs are included in the check.
+ Indicates whether MFC extension DLLs are included in the check.

 ## Return Value
  **true** if the project is an MFC project; otherwise **false**.